vmware-archive/node-examples/query/README.md

 ### Client Configuration

 The Node.js client configuration is similar to other client examples.
-The test Region is used and two putAll operations add data to the server.
+The test region is used and two putAll operations add data to the server.

 ```javascript
 await region.putAll({'one': {bar:1},'two': {bar:2},'three': {bar:3},'four':{bar:4},'five': {bar:5}})